eladjmc/telegram-app/README.md

 By going through all the steps and making sure you have the prerequisites you:
 - Deployed the app locally with all the dependencies needed.
 - Can make calls to the backend and handle the responses from it.
-- while having the backend connected you should be able to gather tons of users to one telegram group.
+- Should be able to gather tons of users to one telegram group.

 <br>